 REMINDER - CA conducted a risk analysis to determine the specific security objectives, to cover the business risks of the entire PKI, and technical and non-technical security measures to implement.
 Its CPS was developed based on this analysis.
 This CPS is established based on this risk analysis.
-The management of information security risks is described in the "IS Risk Management Procedure" and in the "IS Risk Management Form".
+The management of information security risks is described in the "IS Risk Management Form".